 The goal of our Wellness Curriculum is to take our practice of medicine to a higher level of satisfaction, effectiveness and meaning — thus positively changing our lives, the care of your patients and the lives of those around us.
 Our overarching goal is to expose residents to a variety of ideas and practices with the goal of strengthening the bonds within our community, alleviating and preventing burnout, fostering empathy, and ultimately improving our care of patients while finding more meaning & joy in our chosen profession.

-This year our Mindfulness sessions have a particular focus on our PGY1 residents.
-They are conducted by renowned facilitators who are trained in MBSR (Mindfulness-Based Stress Reduction) - Drs.
-Patricia Bloom and Vani Gandhi, Archimedes Bibiano, and Mickie Brown.
+This year our Mindfulness sessions continue to focus on our PGY1 residents.
+They are conducted by renowned facilitators who are trained in MBSR (Mindfulness-Based Stress Reduction) - Patricia Bloom MD and Vani Gandhi MD, Mickie Brown RN, Archimedes Bibiano, and Kayleigh Vogel.
 Examples of session content include: Mindful Moments Practices, Mindful Speaking/Mindful Listening, Self Compassion and Compassion, and A Breath Practice to Use with Patients.

 One of the most important things the Department of Medicine does is to prepare our housestaff for each phase of their medical careers.
 The mentoring involves guidance on patient care, teaching and planning life beyond residency.